pmahnke/mahnke-cocktails/recipe/a_little_thyme_off.md

 stars: 0
 base_spirits: "Lemon, Thyme Simple Syrup, Ginger Beer"
 youtube: "ZE3G8aUyOn0"
+description: "A refreshing and herbaceous non-alcoholic cocktail featuring a thyme-infused simple syrup balanced with lemon and ginger beer."
 excerpt: |
   The A Little Thyme Off cocktail is a refreshing and herbaceous drink that uses a thyme-infused simple syrup as its key ingredient.
 The syrup adds a subtle, savory flavor to the cocktail, which is then balanced by the tartness of lemon juice and the effervescence of ginger beer.
 ---